borbrudar/rtracer/README.md

 to render a scene and save it into img.ppm.
 Some renders are available in the save directory.
-Running in release is preffered.
+Running in release is preferred.

 ## Examples